 If none of the above tricks work, you can try resetting the internet security zone settings.
 Here’s how.

-How Do I Change My Computer Security Settings
+How Do I Stop Security Settings from Preventing Files from Being Opened?

 Security utilities that might require a change for you to open blocked files include SmartScreen and Firewall.
 But first, type in Control Panel inside the Windows search box and open it once it appears in the results.
 You can also switch the view mode to Small Icons for further convenience.